 I made a second batch of collards yesterday, this time with the ham seasoning.
 The flavor difference wasn’t earth shaking, but it was definitely noticeable.
 More robust, maybe.

 ANYWAY.
 I could live on these greens.
-The first time I made them, I served them with cornbread (and meatloaf, which wasn’t a great paring), and then I ate the leftovers by themselves — just huge steaming bowls of velvety, meaty greens.
+The first time I made them, I served them with cornbread (and meatloaf, which wasn’t a great pairing), and then I ate the leftovers by themselves — just huge steaming bowls of velvety, meaty greens.
 Oh, and I added a can of white beans to some of them, too, to make them more of a complete meal.

 Last night’s collards were served alongside a pork roast, mashed potatoes, and corn.
 For lunch today, I just had a big old bowl of collards, and then some biscotti and those potato chips (I’m no saint, y’all).
 There’s still more leftovers in the fridge, but I’m already dreading when they run out.